 Grow your business around the world.
 The Delaware Department of State can help you get ready to export, introduce you to partners overseas and help you close the deal.

 The mission of the Division of Professional Regulation is to ensure the protection of the public’s health, safety and welfare, by providing administrative and investigative services that serve the citizens of Delaware, over 65,000 professional licensees, license applicants, other state and national agencies and private organizations.
 The Division provides regulatory oversight for 35 boards/commissions, which are comprised of Governor-appointed public and professional members.
 The activities of this oversight include administrative, fiscal, and investigative support for 53 professions, trades and events.

 The Delaware Public Service Commission (PSC) works to ensure safe, reliable and reasonably priced cable, electric, natural gas, wastewater, water and telecommunications services for Delaware consumers.
 For those services that are moving toward competitive markets, the Commission makes rules to level the playing field between competing providers, and resolves disputes between these providers.
 The PSC also assists consumers in resolving disputes with their service providers.

-The Notary Public section of the Office of the Secretary of State issues and renews notary commissions.
+The Notary Public section issues and renews notary commissions.
 The Notary Public website provides information about legal and business requirements for notaries and key laws that pertain to notarization in Delaware.
 To become a notary in Delaware, and individual must be at least 18 years of age, must be of good character and reputation and must have a reasonable need for a notary commission.

-Related Topics: business, Corporate & International Development, department of state, Division of Corporations, Notary Public, Professional Regulation, Public Service Commission, State Bank Commissioner
+Related Topics: business, department of state, Division of Corporations, Division of Small Business, Export Delaware, incorporate, Notary Public, Professional Regulation, Public Service Commission, State Bank Commissioner, voluntary disclosure agreement